 B9.
 TrendXTrendGroup Table

 This table defines which trends are in a Trend Group.
 It has a many to one relationship to the Trend table via TrendID, and a many to one relationship to the TrendGroup table via TrendGroupID.
 By using this cross table we get a many to many relationship between Trend and TrendGroup, so that a TrendGroup can contain many trends, but also a single trend can belong to many TrendGroups.

-(Back to table of contents)
+(Back to Trend table) (Back to TrendGroup table) (Back to table of contents) (Back to table of contents)